How Much Does It Cost to Move to the Netherlands

-If you live in the Netherlands, opening a bank account will come in very handy for ease of payment, especially if you are staying for a long period of time.
+If you live in the Netherlands, opening a bank account will come in very handy for ease of payment.
+Lots of places in the Netherlands do not accept visa so opening a bank account would be wise, especially if you are staying for a long period of time.
 Here are the top three banks in the Netherlands:

 You can call a branch to book an appointment or just simply walk into a branch to open one up.
 If you’re interested in finding out how much you may get taxed whilst living in the Netherlands, you can visit our taxes in the Netherlands page for more information.

-It is compulsory to have health insurance if you’re planning on moving to the Netherlands.
-Also, you may be fined if you don’t get valid health insurance within the first four months of your arrival.
+So, when you’re moving to the Netherlands, you may be fined if you don’t get valid health insurance within the first four months of your arrival.